ralberth/MMM-MinecraftStatus/README.md

 * Automate trying different pingTypes, then keep the one that works
 * Config items to control styling
 * MUCH faster timeouts!  (mc socket in current library can't do this, switch libs?
-* When timeout, show appropriate alert message
-* Display last error message in new <DIV> instead of metrics
 * Show logged-in users